benmesander/rvint/README.md

 Initial implementation was done from Hacker's Delight, 2nd edition.
 The algorithms were extended to 64 bits, and agressively optimized using the peculiar features of the RISC-V ISA to minimize the cycle count.
+The algorithmic approach is to use a series expansion to estimate the quotient, then an estimated remainder is calculated, and the quotient is corrected.

 ---

-### div3u
+#### div3u

 Unsigned integer divide by 3.